Professor Rajani Naidoo Vice-President (Community & Inclusion)

 She is Visiting Professor, Chair for Critical Studies in HE Transformation at Nelson Mandela University in South Africa, and sits on advisory and steering committees for organisations including the British Council and the European Foundation for Management Development.

+She is featured in the Stanford/Elsevier top 2 per cent most highly cited scholars in her field.
 Her research is interdisciplinary and multi-level, focussing on the influence of global, national, and organisational forces on research, teaching, and the wider role of the university in society.
 She has been involved in multi-national research projects on the changing academic profession, international higher education partnerships, and the contribution of higher education to social justice; and has presented keynotes at major conferences in numerous countries.

 She sits on several journal editorial boards and is co-editor of a book series on global higher education for Palgrave Macmillan.